pekkahe/asteroid-defense/README.md

 # Asteroid Defense
-Asteroid Defense is a small [Unity](https://unity.com/) exercise project that simulates an asteroid defense system.
+Asteroid Defense is a [Unity](https://unity.com/) exercise project that simulates an asteroid defense system for a space station.

-The defense system of the space station consists of a radar and a torpedo launcher.
-The outer space is full of debris and rocks floating around, but we don't know about them until they show up on the radar.
+The space station is located at the center of the screen and the asteroids, which are spawned offscreen, are floating in space around it.
+The station radar scans new asteroids periodically for their locations and velocities.

-Every once in a while, the radar detects some object and it tells us its exact position and velocity at that moment.
-We immediately have to decide whether the trajectory of the object comes within a given safety distance to the space station, and if it does, shoot a torpedo right away to take it down.
+After scanning an asteroid, it immediately decides whether the trajectory of the asteroid comes within a given safety distance to the space station, and if it does, shoots a torpedo to blow it up.

-Assumptions and requirements:
+The assumptions and requirements of the simulation:

 - The space station has a fixed position.
 - The safety distance is a fixed value.
 - The torpedo launcher can instantly shoot in any direction.
-- Torpedoes have a fixed speed (S) and cannot propel themselves.
+- Torpedoes have a fixed speed and cannot propel themselves.
 - There is no gravitational force, therefore every object must move at a constant velocity once created.
+- The user must be allowed to spawn asteroids interactively.

+## Controls
+Hold the left mouse button to spawn an asteroid.

+Drag and release to launch the asteroid.